DEVORAH A. LIEBERMAN, Ph.D.

 Dr. Devorah Lieberman’s personal and professional life has been dedicated to three values and goals: educating and cultivating future leaders through higher education, promoting inclusivity among all while honoring diverse cultures, and leading by example with integrity.
-Lieberman has been able to cohesively blend her personal values with the mission of the University of La Verne as its 18th and first female President in the institution’s 123-year history.
+Lieberman has been able to cohesively blend her personal values with the mission of the University of La Verne as its 18th and first female President in the institution’s 125-year history.
 She brings over 30 years of higher education experience, scholarship, and leadership to the La Verne, California community.
-Since the beginning of her presidency, she has sought to actively contribute to the well-being of the university’s students, the scholarly activity of the faculty, the health of the surrounding community, and continuously advocates for engagement, inclusivity and respect among all.
+Since the beginning of her presidency, she has sought to actively contribute to the well-being of the University’s students, the scholarly activity of the faculty, the health of the surrounding community, and continuously advocates for engagement, inclusivity and respect among all.

-Dr. Lieberman’s leadership philosophy, which thoroughly incorporates the mission of the University of La Verne, provides opportunities for students to achieve their personal goals, and to become successful professionals and contributing members of the global community through a student-centered, values-based, and diverse learning environment.
-Under her leadership, every student now participates in the La Verne Experience (LVE), a curriculum that connects theory to practice among all La Verne academic and co-curricular programs.
-Dr. Lieberman has promoted University-wide diversity and inclusivity efforts, including becoming a model interfaith campus, a goal that has been included in the University’s strategic vision.
+Dr. Lieberman has dedicated her life to education, tolerance, and leading with integrity.
+Her personal values seamlessly blend with the values of the University of La Verne (lifelong learning, civic and community engagement, ethical reasoning, and diversity and inclusivity).
+Her leadership philosophy thoroughly incorporates the mission of the University of La Verne, and provides opportunities for students to achieve their personal goals and become successful professionals and contributing members of the global community through a student-centered, values-based, and diverse learning environment.
+Under her leadership, every student now participates in the La Verne Experience (LVE), a curriculum that is interwoven throughout the University’s student-centered, values-based, and diverse learning environment.
+The LVE program, which connects theory to practice, fosters community and civic engagement, and reinforces connections between 8,300 students and faculty, across all academic and co-curricular programs, and throughout all 10 University of La Verne campuses across Southern California.